-Although fillings are needed to repair decay, teeth with fillings may be weaker and have a higher risk of fracturing or splitting.
-As more tooth structure is replaced by larger fillings, either the tooth will break, or the filling breaks, or both.
+Although fillings are needed to repair decay, teeth that have fillings may be weaker and have a higher risk of fracturing or splitting.
+As more tooth structure is replaced by larger fillings, either the tooth will break, or the filling breaks, or possibly both.

-This risk increases with people that grind their teeth or have other missing tooth which increases the forces each tooth has to endure.
+This risk is increased with people that grind their teeth or have missing teeth (which increases the forces each tooth has to endure).

 Some people may also get porcelain and ceramic crowns as a long-term cosmetic approach for discoloured, crooked, or uneven front teeth.

-The tooth is prepared in the same way as having a filling done to make space for a protective covering over all surfaces of the tooth.
+The tooth is prepared in the same way as having a filling.
+This will make space for a protective covering over all surfaces of the tooth.

 Traditionally, an impression is taken and a temporary plastic crown is made to last until the permanent crown is fitted.
-If you have any problems with the tooth or temporary crown during this period, it is very important to let us know.
+If you have any problems with the tooth or temporary crown during this period, it’s very important to let us know.

-After your new crown is made it is assessed for fit and appearance.
-If no adjustments are required, it is permanently cemented at this second appointment.
+After your new crown is made, it is assessed for fit and appearance.
+If no adjustments are required, it is permanently cemented at the second appointment.
 This is still the procedure for full gold crowns.

-Many crowns these days are made digitally in one visit using CAD CAM technology.
-At Nundah Village Dental we are pleased to have CEREC technology meaning patients can have a new tooth all in one appointment.
+Many Crowns these days are made digitally in one visit using CAD CAM technology.
+At Nundah Village Dental we’re pleased to have CEREC technology.
+This means our patients can have a new tooth all in the one appointment.

-Alternatively the tooth may be extracted, but this will increase the forces and spread the problem to your other remaining teeth.
+Alternatively the tooth may be extracted, but this will increase the forces and spread the problem to remaining teeth.